jic124/cse15l-lab-reports/lab2.md

 <br><br>

 ## Part 3
-* **In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.**
+* **In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.** <br>
   By opening a server and programming a simplified search engine in lab 2, I could appreciate the practicality of java.
 Before I only used java for data structures, so they were mostly sorting arrays and finding paths.
 I never thought about where I will be using java in real life but now I know it can provide basic functions of a website.
 It was also intersting how different computers can access a web server at the same time and manipulate the data stored there - like working in a google drive.
 <br><br>